Energy Management

 TL;DR: Most people waste high morning energy on low-focus tasks like email, then attempt deep work when energy is depleted.
 The solution: use morning energy for high-energy tasks (meetings, collaboration), protect afternoon hours for deep focus work when cognitive capacity peaks, and save administrative tasks for late afternoon.

-Why the 3PM Crash Happens and How to Fix It Without More Coffee
+What Causes the 3PM Crash?
+Fix It Without More Coffee

 TL;DR: The 3PM crash results from multiple factors—circadian rhythm dips, accumulated static positioning reducing oxygen delivery by 20%, poor workspace ergonomics, and post-lunch blood sugar changes.
 Movement-based resets and strategic workspace adjustments outperform caffeine for sustained afternoon energy.